Where To Sell An Engagement Ring

 How to sell your engagement ring on Worthy.com:

-- Ship your ring.
-If you’re happy with the price quoted, Worthy will arrange for you to securely ship your item via FedEx.
+- Ship your jewelry: Worthy will arrange for you to securely ship your item via FedEx.
 You can choose to schedule a pickup, to drop it off at a FedEx location, or to make an appointment at their NY office.
 Regardless of which option you choose, Worthy covers the shipping cost and insures it for $100,000.
 They can even send you a shipping kit so that you don’t have to worry about packing materials.

-- The item is auctioned with a reserve price you’ve set to ensure that your valuable cannot sell for less than you’re willing to sell it for.
+- Let Worthy evaluate and auction your piece: Once Worthy receives your jewelry, they clean it, photograph it, and have it graded by an objective third-party grading lab.
+The item is auctioned with a reserve price you’ve set to ensure that your valuable cannot sell for less than you’re willing to sell it for.
 While Worthy will help make a recommendation based on their appraisal and the outcome of previous auctions, the final number is completely up to you.

 If your ring is fairly modest, but you’d still like to make money from it, you may prefer the quickest and easiest route: trading it in for cash.